y1zhou/knowledge-base/content/courses/maths-stat/1-probability/1.1-basics/index.md

   - Statistics
 summary: ~
 date: 2019-09-25T11:05:06-05:00
-lastmod: 2019-09-25T11:05:06-05:00
-draft: false  # Is this a draft? true/false
 toc: true # Show table of contents? true/false
 type: docs # Do not modify.
 featured: true
-weight: 1
+weight: 10

 # Add menu entry to sidebar.
 # - Substitute `example` with the name of your course/documentation folder.